Now that you’ve completed your data collection, you need to actually formulate your marketing plan. Here are the key features to be sure to include:

 3. Situation analysis

 Not only will you want to include information about your own company, but about other market influencers as well.
-This is also the place where you want to add your SWOT analysis.
+This is also where you want to add your SWOT analysis.

 You’ve done all the work to understand who your target customer is, so spend time writing out a description of this target audience.
 It should be as descriptive as possible.
 Don’t forget to include any psychographic data you might have as well.